 Wii Sports (2006)

 Baseball can be a surprisingly good laugh, even if you don’t fully know the rules.
-You’ll het the greatest laugh from the camera scene at the beginning that pans through the players, all miis on your console, meaning that nearly every game will feature at least one Adolf Hitler pitching the ball.
-Desperately offensive i know, but it was an unwritten rule that every wii has to have a Hitler mii as a means to breaking in the console.
-What does get annoying about baseball is how often you players (and only your players) will suddenly develop a bad case of pilchard hands and zoidberg keeps dropping the ball.
+You’ll get the greatest laugh from the camera scene at the beginning that pans through the players, who are all Miis that reside on your console.
+This means that nearly every game will feature at least one Adolf Hitler pitching the baseball to you.
+Desperately offensive I know, but it was an unwritten rule that every Wii out there had to have a Hitler Mii, as a means to breaking in the console.
+What does get annoying about baseball is how often your players (and only ever your players) will suddenly develop a bad case of pilchard hands, and as a result, Zoidberg keeps dropping the ball.

-Wii Sports may have set a dangerous precedent and is casual Nintendo personified but as a pack-in title, as a marketing device, as a short burst of fun, it is legendary – and also legendarily ludicrous is the Wii U’s attempt to make you pay for the same game a few years later.
+Wii Sports, along with its sequel Wii Sports Resort, may have kicked off and personified that dreadful old era of casual Nintendo.
+But as a pack-in title, as a marketing device, as a short burst of fun, this game is legendary – and also legendarily ludicrous is the Wii U’s attempt to make you pay for the same game a few years later.
 The advertisers probably won the war, but Wii Sports was a battle won by the consumer – a free piece of ambrosia, nectar to the gaming masses, that is now so nostalgic it almost hurts.

 12 July 2022